Hello, my name is Kat and I am a trigger snob.

 We all have different tastes and needs for our guns.
 Two things I look for in an AR trigger are light trigger pull weight and a clean break.
 Adjustable triggers have their pros and cons; I do enjoy being able to find the sweet spot for myself with a simple turn of set screws rather than always relying on the manufacturer.

 There are certainly some decent stock triggers out there, but when I’m able to do as I please with a rifle it often ends up being Timney.
 They seem to have a gift with triggers of all kinds.
-Single-stage triggers, two-stage triggers – they’ve got it down to a science.
+Single-stage triggers, 2-stage triggers, competition match triggers – they’ve got it down to a science.

 What’s your favorite AR-15 trigger?
 (Just don’t say “MIL-SPEC” and leave it at that because we all know what that means…)